rubocop/ruby-style-guide/README.md

     ```

 * Add "global" methods to Kernel (if you have to) and make them private.
-* Use class methods and/or modules in preference to global variables.
+* Use class instance variables instead of global variables.

     ```Ruby
     #bad